 - CAN YOU READ MY MANUSCRIPT?

-This is addressed in detail in the FAQs.
 I used to tell myself that once I became published, I’d be generous to those trying to get their foot in the door, because I knew the journey was difficult.
 And I did this for a while.
 I would agree to have calls, I engaged in lengthy email exchanges about writing and publishing, I read manuscripts and gave constructive feedback for free.
 But then I became overwhelmed.
 And stressed out because my precious writing time was disappearing.
 So that’s why I wrote this blog post – to provide a resource for people who want to get published.
 One of the main reasons I maintain this website is to address the questions I receive most frequently.
 This is exactly the same stuff I’d tell you in person 🙂

 If you want someone to read your manuscript, my advice would be to consider forming a critique group with fellow writers.
 And if you have the resources, you could consider hiring a professional independent editor for a paid critique.
 A lot of professional writers offer that service, as do some former editors for the big publishing houses.
 The SCBWI will lead you in the right direction for contacts, and if you attend one of their conferences, you can get a paid critique there from a professional in the publishing industry.